robwillup/mithrandir/docs/Algorithms_And_Data_Structures/Cracking_The_Code_Interview/2021-12-20@Notes_On_Coding_Interview_Process.md

-# The Interview Process
+# Notes On The Interview Process

+> Notes taken while reading the book [Cracking the Coding Interview](https://www.google.com/books/edition/_/jD8iswEACAAJ?hl=en)

 At the largest tech companies, most of the interview process will be composed of algorithm and coding problems.
-What are they looking for?
-They want to evaluate my ability to solve algorithmic problems you haven't seen before.
+They want to evaluate your ability to solve algorithmic problems you haven't seen before.

-So the interviews at big tech companies aim at finding out if an interviewee is capable of solving algorithmic problems they haven't seen before.

-You should do your best to explain your thought process.
+As you are solving the problem, do your best to explain your thought process.

+## What are the interviewers looking at?

 * Analytical skills:
   * Did you need much help solving the problem?
+Did you get stuck too much?
   * How optimal was your solution?
+You need to know about time/space complexity.
   * How long did it take you to arrive at that solution?
   * Did you consider all trade-offs?
+Did you think of edge cases?
 * Coding skills: reasonable, clean, organized, good style code
 * Experience
 * Culture fit / Communication skills